tkalmi/tkalmi/README.md

 - 🇫🇮 From Finland
 - 💰 Currently freelancing at <a href="https://compoundplanning.com">Compound</a>
 - 🕰️ Previously worked at <a href="https://chartmetric.com/">Chartmetric</a> and <a href="https://futurice.com/">Futurice</a>
-- 🌱 Latest thing I've been studying: Post-Quantum Cryptography
+- 🌱 Latest thing I've been studying: WebGL
 - 📖 Some books I've read/listened to in the past few years: <a href="https://www.goodreads.com/review/list/70503242-tomi?order=d&ref=nav_mybooks&shelf=read&sort=date_read">My Goodreads Shelf</a>
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/tomikalmi/">LinkedIn</a>
 - 😄 Pronouns: he/him